AIAUSA/goaia-home/_pages/basketball/teams.md

 <li>Experience making difference using your love for basketball</li>
 </ul>
 <br />
 <p>Each summer athletes, coaches, athletic trainers and team administrators build their skills and experience through a tour.
-In 2016, our teams were making a difference in 12 countries, competing against National, University, and club teams.
-Check below for a list of our available opportunities</p>
+Our teams travel the world competing against national, university, and club teams.
+Check below for a list of our available opportunities.</p>

 <p>Get a glimpse of our tours at <a href="https://goaia.org/basketball/teamblogs/">AIA Basketball's Teams Blog</a></p>
 </div>